polifonia-project/stories/Carolina: Music Historian/Carolina#1_SourcesCrossAnalysis.md

 ## Competency questions

+CQ1: Where was the musical composition X performed? *(musical performance)*

-CQ1: In which architectural structures was the musical composition X performed?
+CQ2: In which buildings was musical composition X performed? *(musical performance)*

+CQ3: Where was the musical composition X performed for the first time? *(musical performance)*

-CQ2: In which places was musical composition X performed for the first time?
+CQ4: In which buildings was musical composition X performed for the first time? *(musical performance)*

-- These are geographical locations and areas (i.e. Bologna, Milan, Ferrara, Emilia Romagna)
+CQ5: Which performers (musicians, singers) have performed musical composition X? *(musical performance)*

+CQ6: Which performers (musicians, singers) have performed musical composition X for the first time? *(musical performance)*

-CQ3: In which scores is there evidence of musical composition X?
+CQ7: In which scores is there evidence of musical composition X? *(evidence)*

-CQ4: In which historical documents is there evidence of musical composition X?
+CQ8: In which historical documents is there evidence of musical composition X? *(evidence)*

-CQ5: In which bibliographic references is there evidence of musical composition X?
+CQ9: In which bibliographic references is there evidence of musical composition X? *(evidence)*

+CQ10: In which historical documents is there evidence of reception of musical composition X? *(evidence)*

-CQ6: In which bibliographic references is there evidence of reception of musical composition X?
+CQ11: In which bibliographic references is there evidence of reception of musical composition X? *(evidence)*

-CQ7: Which musicians have performed musical composition X for the first time?
+CQ12: Which is the medium of performance of musical composition X? *(musical composition)*

+CQ13: Which was the first medium of performance of musical composition X? *(musical composition)*

-CQ8: Which instruments are involved in musical composition x?
+CQ14: Which instruments are involved in musical composition X? *(musical composition)*

-CQ9: Which were the first medium of performance of musical composition X?
+CQ15: Which voices are involved in musical composition X? *(musical composition)*

-CQ10: Where was performed musical composition X for the first time?

-- This concerns architectural places such as buildings (church, square, theaters) and is connected to the social function of "Masses"

-CQ11: In which tonality was written the musical composition X for the first time?
+CQ16: In which tonality was written the musical composition X for the first time? *(musical composition)*

+CQ17: Which is/are the composer(s) of the musical composition X? *(musical composition)*

+CQ18: Who has spoken about the musical composition X? *(reception of musical composition)*

+CQ19: How was the musical composition X received? *(reception of musical composition)*

+CQ20: How was the performance of musical composition X received? *(reception of musical composition)*

 ## Resources